 NATURAL GAS PIPELINE FACILITIES

-THIS AGREEMENT TO INTERCONNECT AND OPERATE NATURAL GAS PIPELINE FACILITIES ("Agreement"), is entered into and made effective this __ day of ______________, 2001, by and between, BRAZOS VALLEY PROJECT, L.P., a __________ limited partnership, ("BVP"), and HOUSTON PIPE LINE COMPANY, a Delaware corporation, ("HPL").
+THIS AGREEMENT TO INTERCONNECT AND OPERATE NATURAL GAS PIPELINE FACILITIES ("Agreement"), is entered into and made effective this __ day of May, 2001, by and between, BRAZOS VALLEY PROJECT, L.P., a __________ limited partnership, ("BVP"), and HOUSTON PIPE LINE COMPANY, a Delaware corporation, ("HPL").
 (BVP and HPL are sometimes referred to individually as "Party" and collectively as "Parties").

 WITNESSETH: